godspeedsystems/gs-documentation/docs/workflows/overview.md

       fn: com.gs.transform #Inbuilt function that converts the code written in <%%>.
       args: <% outputs.sum_step1 %> #we access the first task output and return it.
 ```
-## Structure of a Workflow
-Every Workflow has the following attributes.
-- **id** - This is recommended for better logging visibility.
-- **summary** - This provides a descriptive title for a workflow, enhancing code readability.
-- **tasks** - This specifies that tasks, which can be workflows or sub-workflows, will be executed sequentially, one after the other.
-These tasks can call other workflows defined in YAML or JavaScript/TypeScript.

 ### Tasks and Attributes within a task
 The `tasks` attribute is used to define a list of tasks or steps that need to be performed within a workflow or automation process.
 Each task is typically represented as a separate item in the list, and they are executed sequentially or in parallel, depending on the workflow's configuration.
 The `tasks` attribute helps organize and specify the specific actions or operations that need to be carried out as part of the workflow, making it a crucial component for defining the workflow's logic and behavior.